Seneca-ICTOER/CSP451/docs/course-info/weekly-schedule.md

   - Once the program is run and indicates success, marks are awarded to the student.
 - Students MUST complete the weekly tutorial by Friday of the following week (by midnight) to get full marks (no exceptions).
 - Students are responsible to know weekly tutorial due dates.
 Again, these are indicated in the ULI101 WIKI weekly schedule.

+Week One - Introduction to Course
+Useful Links Checkpoint1
+Azure-Project-Winter2024/CSP451-ComputerSystemsProject
+GitHub Documentation
+CSP451-ComputerSystemsProject/Checkpoint1#useful-links
+Presentation Slides
+Welcome to CSP451.pdf

+Effective use of GitHub Discussion to collaborate and get support Quickstart for GitHub Discussions
+Best practices for community conversations on GitHub